In this drug factsheet:

 Liver function: Liver disease or reduced liver function may cause this medication to build up in the body, causing side effects.
 If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Your doctor may want to test your liver function regularly with blood tests while you are taking this medication.

-Performing activities while not fully awake: People taking zolpidem may perform activities such as sleepwalking, driving, preparing and eating food, and making phone calls while not fully awake and unaware of their actions.
+Performing activities while not fully awake: People taking zolpidem may perform activities such as sleepwalking, driving, preparing and eating food, and making phone calls while not fully awake and are unaware of their actions.
 The next morning, they may not remember what happened.
 This may be more likely to occur if you use alcohol or other sedative medications.
 If you discover this has happened to you, contact your doctor immediately.

 Family members or caregivers of people who are taking this medication should contact the person's doctor immediately if they notice any of these unusual behaviours.